 Although I do find Baxter’s interpretation interesting, I do think that it has its difficulties:

 1. The four beasts of Daniel 7 have parallels with details from other passages in Scripture.
 For example, King Nebuchadnezzar of Babylon is pictured in other parts of Scripture as a lion (Jeremiah 4:7; 49:19; 50:17, 44), and an eagle (Jeremiah 49:22; Lamentations 4:19; Ezekiel 17:3; Habakkuk 1:8).
-Interestingly, statues of lions with wings have also been discovered in the ruins of Babylon.
-The heart being given to the lion and the plucking of the wings are a reference to Daniel 4 where God humbled Nebuchadnezzar.[3]
+Statues of winged lions have been discovered in the ruins of Babylon.
+The heart being given to the lion and the plucking of the wings may be a reference to Daniel 4, where God humbled Nebuchadnezzar.[3]

 The bear is presented as being lop-sided in Daniel 7.
-This fits very well with Daniel 8:3-4, 20 where the ram is said to represent the Medo-Persian Empire.
-The ram has two horns, one which is bigger than the other.
-Two different sized horns, along with the lop-sidedness of the bear, symbolize that the ruler-ship of the empire was lop-sided in favor of the Persians over the Medes.
+This fits very well with Daniel 8:3-4, 20, where the ram is said to represent the Medo-Persian Empire.
+The ram has two horns, one of which is bigger than the other.
+Two different-sized horns, along with the lop-sidedness of the bear, symbolize that the ruler-ship of the empire was lop-sided in favor of the Persians over the Medes.

 The descriptions given in Daniel 7 match very well with the known historical facts, and other passages, in regards to Babylon, Persia, and Greece (for more on Daniel 7 see here).